DigimonFrankie/Capstone-I/README.md

 - Data Pre-processing

-- EDA for House for Sale, Sold House, and House for Rent
+- EDA for Covid-19 Cases/Death, House for Sale, Sold House, and House for Rent

 ## Steps

-1. Get the data by using Realtor API(check the code folder)
+1. Get the data by using Realtor API(check the API folder)

 2. Extract the data for the Philadelphia PA

-3. Pre-processing the data to get rid of useless features, convert JSON format to DataFrame, and also split some single columns which has more information into multiple columns(check the code folder)
+3. Pre-processing the data to get rid of useless features, convert JSON format to DataFrame, and also split some single columns which has more information into multiple columns(check the API folder)

 4. EDA(check the EDA folder)